kishanku56/Word2Vec/README.md

 # Word2Vec
-Word2Vec implementation with negative sampling for both Skip-Gram and CBOW architectures
+Word2Vec implementation with negative sampling for skip-grams and CBOW architectures